Trendyol/ios-architecture-decision-logs/adr/0022-use-dependency-engine-to-register-and-access-modules.md

 ## Decision

-We decided to create a brand new `DependencyEngine` to deal with these dependencies all over the app and decided to *register* and *access* the modules by using DependencyEngine, and not exposing the explicit types through the protocols.
+We decided to create a brand new `DependencyEngine` to deal with these dependencies all over the app and *register* and *access* these modules by using `DependencyEngine`, and not exposing the explicit types through the protocols.

 * `DependencyManager` is deprecated, and must not be used in brand new modules anymore.
 Also, existing usages should be transitioned.
 * `DependencyEngine` must be used to access the modules through the other modules.
-* The `arguments` that we use to initiate a module should be placed in `Interface` target of the module.
+* The `arguments` that we use to initiate a module should be placed in `Interface` target of the module.e